natekcroteau/LumenSync-app-frontend/README.md

 ```

 ## Features
-* Create users and sign-in with authentication
+* Create new users and sign-in with authentication.
-* User must connect Hue Bridge
+* The user must connect to their Hue Bridge, utilizing the setup feature found under the Account tab.
+  * Hue Bridge connection information is stored with user information.
+* The user can turn on/off each Phillips Hue lightbulb that is registered to their Hue Bridge under the Control tab.
+* The user can view existing light schedules and create new light schedules.
+  * Creating a new light schedule allows the selection of a light-group, the time of day for the action, ON or OFF action, and the brightness and color temperature.
 * The user is able to remove authentication by logging out

-## Status
-Project functions as intended for a local user

-## Inspiration

 ## Contact
 Created by [Nate Croteau](https://github.com/natekcroteau)